 In the UK, EU and USA, copyright lasts for 70 years after an author's death.
 Every year, many more books get brought into the public domain.

-If you want to read any great wordsmith who died before 1945, you can download their best works from these 11 websites and enjoy them on Kindles, tablets and laptops, any time you like.
-As an added bonus, some of them offer audiobooks too.
+If you want to read any great wordsmith who died before 1945, you can download their best works from these 10 websites and enjoy them on Kindles, tablets and laptops, any time you like.
+As a bonus, some of them offer audiobooks too.

 Major publishers tend to print classics with an analysis from a prominent scholar, but in fact, that intro is the only part of such books that's copyright protected.
 In such cases, no money is due to the authors' surviving relatives (if any are even known).